Eesa2004/python-from-scratch/user_task_manager/README.md

-# User-task-manager
+# User Task Manager

-Public task management system
+A public task management system for tracking and managing user tasks.

+## Files

+- **task_manager.py**
-Allows users to create or log in to their account and view all their tasks as well as everybody else's.
-Management includes logging, tracking and editing tasks and also generating relevant reports. tasks consist of;
+  Allows users to create or log in to their account, view and manage tasks, and generate reports.
+Features include:
-- Name of person to complete
+  - Registering users
+  - Adding, viewing, and editing tasks
-- Title of task
+  - Generating task and user reports
-- Description
-- Assigned date
-- Due date
-- Completion status
+  - Admin statistics

+## Skills Demonstrated

+- User authentication and management
+- File I/O for persistent storage
+- Task tracking and reporting
+- Menu-driven CLI application

+## Usage

+Run the script and follow the menu prompts to manage users and tasks.